Château de Pierrefonds

 Pierrefonds Vintage Car Exhibit

-We could not have asked for a nicer day for this outing; clear blue skies and white puffy clouds.
-We all enjoyed the castle tour and wrapped our visit up with a walk through the quaint village.
+We could not have asked for a nicer day for this outing: clear blue skies and white puffy clouds.
+We all enjoyed the castle tour and wrapped up our visit with a walk through the quaint village.

 The photos in this article are made using a Fujifilm X-Pro2.
 Lenses: XF 14mm f/2.8 R - XF 23mm f/1.4 R - XF 35mm f/2 R WR (links to my camera and lens reviews).
 Editing was done with Lightroom and I have made use of Fujifilm’s film simulations in some of the photos.